Parapsychology: Modern era

-As of 2007, parapsychology research is represented in some 30 countries and a number of universities worldwide continue academic parapsychology programs.
+As of 2007, parapsychology was researched in some 30 countries, and some universities worldwide continue academic parapsychology programs.
 Among these are the Koestler Parapsychology Unit at the University of Edinburgh; the Parapsychology Research Group at Liverpool Hope University (this closed in April 2011); the SOPHIA Project at the University of Arizona; the Consciousness and Transpersonal Psychology Research Unit of Liverpool John Moores University; the Center for the Study of Anomalous Psychological Processes at the University of Northampton; and the Anomalistic Psychology Research Unit at Goldsmiths, University of London.

 Research and professional organizations include the Parapsychological Association; the Society for Psychical Research, publisher of the Journal of the Society for Psychical Research and Psi Encyclopedia; the American Society for Psychical Research, publisher of the Journal of the American Society for Psychical Research (last published in 2004); the Rhine Research Center and Institute for Parapsychology, publisher of the Journal of Parapsychology; the Parapsychology Foundation, which published the International Journal of Parapsychology (between 1959 and 1968 and 2000–2001) and the Australian Institute of Parapsychological Research, publisher of the Australian Journal of Parapsychology.
 The European Journal of Parapsychology ceased publishing in 2010.

 Parapsychological research has also included other sub-disciplines of psychology.
 These related fields include transpersonal psychology, which studies transcendent or spiritual aspects of the human mind, and anomalistic psychology, which examines paranormal beliefs and subjective anomalous experiences in traditional psychological terms.

 Research

 Scope

-Parapsychologists study a number of ostensible paranormal phenomena, including but not limited to:
+Parapsychologists study some ostensible paranormal phenomena, including but not limited to: